HsiangHung/Machine_Learning_Note/Regression/README.md

 ![](images/normal_distribution_residuals.png)

 For example, skewed data leads to normality violation (see below (a)).
 If we fit a linear regression model to this dataset **without** transforming our output variable, we will see heteroskedasticity in the fitted values vs residual plot (in (b)).
-But if we **log transform** our output variable prior to fitting our model, the residuals show homoskedasticity (in (c)).
+But if we **log transform** our output variable prior to fitting our model, the residuals show homoskedasticity (in (c)) [[Genevieve Hayes]][The Pitfalls of Linear Regression and How to Avoid Them].

 ![](images/skewed_data.png)

+Alternatively, we can fit a model that is specifically designed for non-normal data, such as a generalized linear model (GLM).
+I discuss GLMs in detail in my article Beyond Linear Regression: An Introduction to GLMs.
+In the case of positively skewed data, a gamma GLM is typically the best choice.

 In [[Genevieve Hayes]][The Pitfalls of Linear Regression and How to Avoid Them], the author listed another key assumption:

 * **No multicollinearity**: none of input variables are highly positively or negatively correlated with one another.

 However I don't think multicollinearity does hurt regression model (but does impact to the model interpretation).
+We have more comprehensive discussion in later section.

 ### 2.B Maximum likelihood estimate